 Seminar focuses on job preparation and maintenance skills and review for the certification examination.
 Topics include: letters of application, resumes, completing a job application, job interviews, follow-up letter/call, letters of resignation and review of program competencies for employment and certification.
-Pre-requisites: All Required
+Pre-requisites: All Required requisites:

-Co-requisites:
+Program Admission Co-